Leiren/Npanel/README.md

 wget  "https://raw.githubusercontent.com/Leiren/Npanel/master/scripts/install.sh" -O install.sh && chmod +x install.sh && bash install.sh
 ```

->If you want to update the panel, you should backup first and then install new version (above script) then place users.db and panel.json to /opt/Npanel
+>This script is also used to update. but you should always backup before executing.

 ## Windows